enix/arista-eapi-exporter/README.md

 Please keep in mind that these commands enable an HTTPS API server that will be reachable from outside your switch (if you do not set up any ACL).
 There are other options (namely, UNIX socket and local HTTP server) but they pose other issues ([see below](#unix-socket)).

+## How does this compare to ocprometheus or other exporters

+When it comes to setting up a Prometheus exporter for Arista switches, there are several other options, even some from Arista itself (such as [ocprometheus](https://github.com/aristanetworks/goarista/tree/master/cmd/ocprometheus)) you can consider.
+The main goal this exporter tries to achieve is to allow users to customize by themselves which metrics is gathered from the target, without having to fork the repository and alter the code.

+The use-case may be to add a metric to retrieve an obscure counter from a rarely-used feature, or to remove unneeded metrics to reduce the load on both the Arista device and the Prometheus server.

+This design goal drove two main technical choices for this exporter :
+- Use the eAPI, rather than gNMI or even the SysDB directly.
+The eAPI is largely documented and very easy to tinker with.
+- Use a separated "configuration" YAML file for the eAPI-to-metrics translation.

+See [API commands and metrics](#api-commands-and-metrics) for more details.

+Also, Docker is officially supported for deploying the exporter in a matter of minutes (if you do not need any customization).

 ## Usage and modes of operation

 ```